M1918 Browning automatic rifle: Colt Monitor

 An improved version of the Model 1924, the Model 1925 (R75), achieved the highest popularity in export sales.
-It is based on the Model 1924 but uses a heavy, finned barrel, a lightweight bipod and is equipped with dust covers in the magazine well and ejection port (some of these features were patented: US patents #1548709 and #1533968).
+It is based on the Model 1924 but uses a heavy, finned barrel, a lightweight bipod and is equipped with dust covers in the magazine well and ejection port (some of these features were patented: U.S. patents #1548709 and #1533968).
 The Model 1925 was produced in various calibers, including .30-06 Springfield (7.62×63mm), 7.65×53mm Belgian Mauser, 7×57mm Mauser, 7.92×57mm Mauser, and .303 British (7.7×56mmR) (no Colt-manufactured Model 1925 rifles in 6.5×55mm appear to have been sold).
 A minor variant of the Model 1925 (R75) was the R75A light machine gun with a quick-change barrel (produced in 1942 in small quantities for the Dutch army).
 Between 1921 and 1928 FN Herstal imported over 800 Colt-manufactured examples of the Colt Machine Rifles for sale abroad.

 All of the Colt automatic machine rifles, including the Colt Monitor, were available for export sale.
 After 1929 the Model 1925 and the Colt Monitor were available for export sale in Colt's exclusive sales territories per its agreement with FN.
 These Colt territories included North America, Central America, the West Indies, South America, Great Britain, Russia, Turkey, Siam (Thailand), India and Australia.

-In 1931, the Colt Arms Co. introduced the Monitor Automatic Machine Rifle (R 80), intended primarily for use by prison guards and law-enforcement agencies.
+In 1931, the Colt Arms Co. introduced the Monitor Automatic Machine Rifle (R80), intended primarily for use by prison guards and law-enforcement agencies.
 Intended for use as a shoulder-fired automatic rifle, the Monitor omitted the bipod, instead featuring a separate pistol grip and butt stock attached to a lightweight receiver, along with a shortened, 458 mm, barrel fitted with a 4 in Cutts compensator.
 Weighing 16 lb 3 oz empty, the Monitor had a rate of fire of approximately 500 rpm.
 Around 125 were produced; 90 were purchased by the FBI.
-Eleven went to the US Treasury Department in 1934, while the rest went to various state prisons, banks, security companies and accredited police departments.
+Eleven went to the U.S. Treasury Department in 1934, while the rest went to various state prisons, banks, security companies and accredited police departments.
 Although available for export sale, no examples appear to have been exported.